grwells/Projects/Python_Syntax_Notes.md

 	>>>import subprocess
 	>>>subprocess.Popen(args, bufsize=-1, executable=None, stdin=None, stdout=None, stderr=None, preexec_fn=None, close_fds=True, shell=False, cwd=None, env=None, universal_newlines=False, startupinfo=None, creationflags=0, restore_signals=True, start_new_session=False, pass_fds=())

+	The text from the subprocess.PIPE may end up being in the form of binary and as a result cannot be written to a file as a string.
+Therefore use '%s' to insert numbers or binary as a string.
+Also, in the case of the GPS data, it also needs to be split into lines of code which means that in addition to '%s', '\n' needs to be used.
+The cumulative python script is "'%s\n' %line".
+For more explanation see 'String Formatting'.

 	os Method:
 	>>>import os
 	>>>os.system("command_here")